 Requiring this misconduct disclosure ensures a safe and respectful environment for all students, faculty, other academic appointees, and staff.
-It helps the institution identify individuals with a history of sexual harassment or other types of misconduct, thereby protecting the community and maintaining a professional and safe working and learning environment.
+It helps the institution identify individuals with a history of misconduct, including sexual harassment, thereby protecting the community and maintaining a professional and safe working and learning environment.